* Updated for 2019

 10. UPS self-adhesive labels – FREE from UPS.com

 UPS offers a great partnered rate for Amazon FBA sellers on their inbound shipments, and they also provide you with free self-adhesive labels to use for your shipments.
-If you sign up for a free account with UPS.com, you can order the labels to be sent directly to you.
+If you sign up for a free account with UPS.com, you can order the labels to be sent directly to you for free.

 11. Shipping boxes – FREE from grocery stores, friends, etc